tomicapretto/latex2r/README.md

 Although something like `\sin5` renders as \(\sin5\) and we all understand this means sine of 5, we require explicit grouping with `{}` or `()` to avoid ambiguity in the function argument.
 What if I write `\sin5a`?
-Does it mean times the sine of 5 or the sine of 5 times a?
+Does it mean a times the sine of 5 or the sine of 5 times a?
-Explicit grouping elimintes ambiguity.
+Explicit grouping is a simple solution to eliminate this ambiguity.

 #### Special treatment for some characters